splitpunched/a-slab/README.md

 ## [0.5.0] - 04/26/2019
 ### Fixed
 - Free Canal works?
-I think?
+I think? (thanks telthos!)
 - More logic things that I'm going to regret not detailing here
+- Unne, Bikke, and the Sage now respect town shuffle (thanks Linkshot and DoogieMacGuyver!)

 ## [0.4.0] - 11/17/2018
 ### Added